shashidhar0902/Angular_Proj1/README.md

+# Step 1:
-# first api_using_node place separately and run server.js in a seperate terminal to run api.
-API contains only a single property entity
+## Folder api_using_node creates an API and can be run simply by running server.js in a seperate terminal.
+API contains only a single property entity for now.

+# Step 2:
+## in the parent folder, execute the command in terminal "npm install" which installs all the dependencies needed for the application to run smoothly.

+# Step 3:
+## Once the "npm install" is run successfully, exxecute the command "ng serve -o".
+This will open the aplplication in a new web browser.
 # Demo1

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.